cucumber/docs/content/installation.md

 ```

 To use lambda expressions (Java 8) to write the step definitions, replace `java` with `java8`.

-If you plan to use Cucumber with JUnit, add a JUnit dependency to `build.gradle`.

 You can now use Cucumber's [CLI Runner](/cucumber/#from-the-command-line) to execute by adding a `cucumber` task to `build.gradle`.